reactor/reactor-core/README.md

 ```

 ### Hot Publishing : SignalEmitter
 Usually, Processors do not support onNext call if onSubscribe has not been invoked before OR if there is a mismatching demand (onNext without demand).
-To bridge a Subscriber or Processor into an outside context that is taking care of producing non concurrently, use SignalEmitter.create() or the common FluxProcessor.startEmitter():
+To bridge a Subscriber or Processor into an outside context that is taking care of producing non concurrently, use SignalEmitter.create(), the common FluxProcessor.startEmitter() or Flux.yield(emitter -> {}) :

 ```java
 EmitterProcessor<String> processor = EmitterProcessor.create();